sinnie/learn_web_dev/node.md

 * callbacks scheduled via `process.nextTick()` are run at the end of a phase of the event loop before transitioning to the next phase.
 This creates the potential to unintentionally starve the event loop with recursive calls to `process.nextTick()`.
 * "Pending Callbacks" is where callbacks are queued to run that are not handled by any other phase (e.g. a callback passed to `fs.write()`).

-Each Box represents a "Phase" of the event loop.
+It is important to know that each phase has a FIFO queue of callbacks to execute.
+When the event loops enters a particular phase, any operations specific to that phase are executed until the queue is empty or the maximum number of callbacks have been executed.
+When either of these things have happened, the event loop progresses to the next phase.

+Any operations in any phase may schedule more operations and new events processed in the __poll__ phase are queued by the kernel, __poll__ events can be queued while polling events are being processed.
+If a callback is long-running, the __poll__ phase is likely to exceed the timer's threshold.

-### The Event Loop's Phases:
+### Phases of the Event Loop

-* Timers - executes callbacks scheduled by `setTimeout()` and `setInterval()`
+#### __Timers__
+Timers execute callbacks scheduled by `setTimeout()` and `setInterval()`.
+Timers will run as early as they can be scheduled after the specified amount of time has passed.
+By default, when a timer is scheduled, the Node.js event loop will continue running as long as the timer is active.

-  * A timer specifes the threshold after which a provided callback may be executed rather than the exact time a person wants it to be executed.
-OS system scheduling or the running of other callbacks may delay them.
+  * A timer specifies the threshold after which a provided callback may be executed.
+Note that OS system scheduling or the running of other callbacks may delay timers.

-> Be aware that it is technically the __poll__ phase that dictates when timers are executed.
+> Also, it is technically the __poll__ phase that dictates when timers are executed.
 To prevent the poll phase from starving the event loop, libuv has a maximum before it stops polling for more events.

-  * `process.nextTick()` - called at the end of the current tick until the `nextTick` queue is empty.
+  * `process.nextTick()`  is called at the end of the current tick until the `nextTick` queue is empty.
     * This allows you to completely defer a callback to a new stack to be invoked at the next _tick_ (an iteration of the event loop).
-This means that the function that called `nextTick` has to return as well as its parent, all the way up to the root of the stack.
+This means that the function that called `nextTick` has to return - along with its parent and all the way up to the root of the stack.
 Afterwards, when the loop is trying to execute new events, your nextTick'ed function will be there in a new stack.
-  * `setImmediate()` - called at the start of the next tick.
+  * `setImmediate()` is called at the start of the next tick.
 (Therefore, `nextTick` tasks can add things to the current tick indefinitely, which will prevent other operations from executing.
-In contrast, `setImmediate` tasks can only add things to the queue for the next tick.)
+In contrast, `setImmediate` tasks can only add things to the queue for the next tick).

+####  __I/O Callbacks__
-* __I/O Callbacks__ - executes almost all callbacks.
-The exceptions are close callbacks, ones scheduled by timers, and `setImmediate()`
+Input/Output that may or may not be blocking.
+During the I/O callbacks phase, almost all callbacks are executed.
+However, there are exceptions including close callbacks, ones scheduled by timers, and `setImmediate()`.
-  * System operations such as types of TCP errors, like `ECONNREFUSED` when attempting to connect.
-The reporting of this error will be queued to execute during the I/O callbacks phase.
+* Some system operations such as types of TCP errors, like `ECONNREFUSED` which occur when attempting to connect, will be queued to execute during the I/O callbacks phase.

+#### __I/O events__
-  * __I/O events__ are handled by libuv via `epoll`/`kqueue`/`IOCP` on Linux/Mac/Windows respectively.
+I/O events are handled by libuv via `epoll`/`kqueue`/`IOCP` on Linux/Mac/Windows respectively.
 When the OS notifies libuv that I/O has happened, it invokes the appropriate handler in JS.
 A given tick of the event loop may process zero or more I/O events.
 If a tick takes a long time, I/O events will queue in an operating system queue.

-* __Idle, Prepare__ - used internally
+#### __Idle, Prepare__
-* __Poll__ - Retrieve new I/O events (node blocks here when appropriate)
+This phase is used internally, and an [interesting discussion can be found here](http://stackoverflow.com/questions/39132618/node-js-why-are-idle-and-prepare-phases-only-used-internally)

+#### __Poll__
+During the __poll__ phase, scripts for timers whose threshold has elapsed are executed.
+Retrieves new I/O events (Node.js will block here when appropriate).
   * The poll phase executes scripts for timers whose threshold has elapsed and process events in the __poll__ queue, and completes those tasks in that order.
   * When the event loop enters the poll phase and there are no timers scheduled, one of two things will happen.
     * If the poll queue is not empty, the event loop will iterate through its queue of callbacks and execute them synchronously until the queue is empty or the system-dependent hard limit is reached.